-- 16. That all timber extraction vehicle movements onto the public road shall be via the proposed windfarm construction route onto the western roundabout of the B7078 at Junction 11. - 17.
-That no development shall commence until a Road Safety Audit (Stage 2) for all infrastructure to be constructed and adopted, or altered, on any public road, undertaken in accordance with the Institute of Highways and Transportation Guidelines, is approved by the Planning Authority in consultation with the Roads Authority.
+12. That no development shall commence until a full Safety Audit, in accordance with the Institute of Highways and Transportation Guidelines, for all infrastructure to be constructed and adopted, or altered, on the public road, is approved by the Planning Authority in consultation with the Roads Authority.